Otus-DevOps-2022-02/vshender_infra/README.md

 - Created separate VM instances for the DB and the application.
 - Refactored the infrastructure definition using modules.
 - Created the `prod` and `stage` infrastructures.
+- Used the "s3" backend to store Terraform state in an object bucket.

 <details><summary>Details</summary>